 We have reasonable grounds for believing that you have abandoned the house.
+In this case we may forcibly enter the house to make it secure.

-We will also give you at least 4 weeks' notice that we believe that you have abandoned the house.
-If, at the end of that period, we have reasonable grounds for believing that you have abandoned the house, we may repossess it by service of another notice.
-You have a right to make application to the sheriff against repossession within 6 months.
-We will secure the safe custody and delivery to you of any property which is found in the house if its value is sufficient to cover the costs of storage.
-We will have the right to make a charge for this and to dispose of any property if you have not made arrangements for its delivery within a given period.
+We will also give you at least four weeks notice that we believe that you have abandoned the house.
+If, at the end of that period, we have reasonable grounds for believing that you have abandoned the house we may repossess it by service of another notice.
+You have a right to make application to the sheriff against repossession within six months.
+We will secure the safe custody and delivery to you of any property found in the house We will have a right to make a charge for this and to dispose of any property if you have not made arrangements for and paid for its delivery within a given period.

-7.6 By Death
+6.5 By Death